MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/enterprise-scale-landing-zone-sandbox.md

 ## Next steps

 The Azure Arc-enabled data services landing zone accelerator sandbox is based on the fully automated Jumpstart ArcBox solution.
-For more information, see the [Jumpstart ArcBox website page](https://aka.ms/JumpstartArcBox).
+For more information, see the [Jumpstart ArcBox overview](https://azurearcjumpstart.io/azure_jumpstart_arcbox).